All guidesSegmentation

 Stop sending the same email to everyone.
 Learn how to segment your list for higher engagement, better deliverability, and more revenue per send.

-Sending the same campaign to your entire list kills deliverability and revenue.
+Sending the same campaign to your entire list kills deliverability and revenue at the same time.

 Impact AreaWhat Happens